 What Is Compulsive Eating?

-Individuals who experience compulsive eating have a strong, uncontrollable urge to eat large amounts of food, eat very quickly, or eat when not hungry.
+Individuals who experience compulsive eating1 have a strong, uncontrollable urge to eat large amounts of food, eat very quickly, or eat when not hungry.
 This is often referred to as binge eating.
 In individuals who engage in this behavior twice weekly for 6 months or more, it is considered binge eating disorder (BED).

 BED is a diagnosis that needs to be made by a healthcare professional.
 If you find you’re eating in secret, feeling ashamed after a binge, frequently eating large amounts of food uncontrollably, or eating when you’re not hungry, please meet with your healthcare provider.